Mehdi-android/AndroidConnect4AI/README.md

 AndroidConnect4AI
 =================
-Connect Four game for Android with an AI player that uses minimax.
+Connect Four game for Android with an AI player that uses Minimax and alpha-beta pruning.